Dhanus3133/Leetbuddy.nvim/README.md

 - `LBReset`: Resets the code of the current question to the default template.
 - `LBTest`: Runs the test cases for the current question.
 Multiple test cases can be added.
 - `LBSubmit`: Submits the code for the current question.
+- `LBChangeLanguage`: Dynamically switch the language for the current problem.

 ## Custom Configuration